Edmontosaurus regalis: Discovery and history

-In 1926, Charles Mortram Sternberg named Thespesius saskatchewanensis for NMC 8509, a skull and partial skeleton from the Wood Mountain plateau of southern Saskatchewan.
-He had collected this specimen in 1921, from rocks that were assigned to the Lance Formation, now the Frenchman Formation.
-NMC 8509 included an almost complete skull, numerous vertebrae, partial shoulder and hip girdles, and partial hind limbs, representing the first substantial dinosaur specimen recovered from Saskatchewan.
+In 1926, Charles Mortram Sternberg named Thespesius saskatchewanensis for NMC 8509, which is a skull and partial skeleton from the Wood Mountain plateau of southern Saskatchewan.
+He had collected this specimen in 1921 from rocks that were assigned to the Lance Formation, now the Frenchman Formation.
+NMC 8509 included an almost complete skull, numerous vertebrae, partial shoulder and hip girdles, and partial legs.
+This represented the first substantial dinosaur specimen recovered from Saskatchewan.
 Sternberg opted to assign it to Thespesius because that was the only hadrosaurid genus known from the Lance Formation at the time.
-At the time, T. saskatchewanensis was unusual because of its small size, estimated at 7 to 7.3 m in length.
+T. saskatchewanensis was unusual because of its small size, estimated at 7 to 7.3 m in length.

 Classification

-The cladogram below follows Godefroit et al. (2012) analysis.
+The cladogram below follows an analysis from Godefroit et al. (2012).

 Paleobiology

 In a 2011 study, Campione and Evans recorded data from all known edmontosaur skulls and used it to plot a morphometric graph, comparing variable features of the skull with skull size.
 Their results showed that within Edmontosaurus regalis, many features previously used to classify additional species were directly correlated with skull size.
 Campione and Evans interpreted these results as strongly suggesting that the shape of E. regalis skulls changed dramatically as they grew.
-This has led to several apparent mistakes in classification in the past.
-The Campanian species Thespesius edmontoni, previously considered a synonym of E. annectens due to its small size and skull shape, is more likely a subadult specimen of the contemporary E. regalis.
-In a 2014 study, researchers proposed that E. regalis reached maturity in 10-15 years of age.
+This has led to several apparent mistakes in past classification.
+The Campanian species Thespesius edmontoni, previously considered a synonym of E. annectens because of its small size and skull shape, is more likely a subadult specimen of E. regalis.
+In a 2014 study, researchers proposed that E. regalis reached maturity at 10-15 years of age.
 A preserved rhamphotheca present in specimen LACM 23502, housed in the Los Angeles County Museum, also indicates the beak of the related Edmontosaurus annectens was more hook-shaped and extensive than many illustrations in scientific and public media have previously depicted.
-Whether this was true of E. regalis as well is not known as of this time.
+Whether this was true of E. regalis as well is still unknown as of this time.

-Extensive bone beds are known for Edmontosaurus regalis, and such groupings of hadrosaurids are used to suggest that they were gregarious, living in groups.
-Two quarries containing E. regalis remains were identified in a 2007 database of fossil bone beds, from Alaska (Prince Creek Formation), and Alberta (Horseshoe Canyon Formation).
+Extensive bone beds are known for Edmontosaurus regalis and such groupings of hadrosaurids are used to suggest that they were gregarious, living in herds.
+Two quarries containing E. regalis remains were identified in a 2007 database of fossil bone beds, including ones in Alaska (Prince Creek Formation) and Alberta (Horseshoe Canyon Formation).

 Paleoecology

 The Edmontonian land vertebrate age is defined by the first appearance of Edmontosaurus regalis in the fossil record.
-Although sometimes reported as of exclusively early Maastrichtian age, the Horseshoe Canyon Formation was of somewhat longer duration.
+Although sometimes reported as of exclusively the early Maastrichtian age, the Horseshoe Canyon Formation was of somewhat longer duration.
 Deposition began approximately 73 million years ago, in the late Campanian, and ended between 68.0 and 67.6 million years ago.
 Edmontosaurus regalis is known from the lowest of five units within the Horseshoe Canyon Formation, but is absent from at least the second to the top.